-We will only collect personal data for specified, explicit and legitimate reasons.
-We will explain these reasons to the individuals when we first collect their data.
+We will only collect personal data for specified explicit and legitimate reasons.
+We will explain these reasons to the individuals when we first collect their data via our privacy notices.

 If we want to use personal data for reasons other than those given when we first obtained it, we will inform the individuals concerned before we do so, and seek consent where necessary.